-The HP Compaq dc7800p Business PC uses Intel vPro processor technology to simplify PC management and reduce IT-related expenditures.
+The HP Compaq dc7900 Business PC uses Intel vPro processor technology to simplify PC management and reduce IT-related expenditures.
 Intel vPro processor technology is a combination of Active Management Technology (AMT) and Intel Virtualization Technology (VT), which allows for improved management of PC systems and enhanced security.
-This white paper assumes some basic knowledge of Intel AMT and Intel VT.